chiyu1203/UnityDataAnalysis/README.md

     "overwrite_curated_dataset": boolean, whether to delete the existing HDF file or not.
 If True, **locustvr_converter.py** or **locustvr_extractor.py** will delete the old curated dataset before processing raw data.

+    "export_fictrac_data_only": this is used in locustVR_converter and data_exploration notebook.
+This option will skip the rest of processing in locustVR_converter after exporting the fictrac raw data into a parquet file format.

     "save_output": boolean, whether to save any output (including dataset and figures) during data analysis.
 If True, then save any output

     "time_series_analysis": boolean, analyse where animals move at every time points in the experiment.
 If True, select a filter method to remove tracking noise, If false, spatial discretisation based on nymph's body size. will be applied to quantify animal's trajectory.